Market Pulse for January 2018

 Existing Condo Sales and Prices:

-The price of inputs to construction rose by 0.8 percent on a non-seasonally adjusted basis over the 12 months ending in October 2016.
-This component of the Producer Price Index is composed of the price of inputs to new construction and the price of maintenance and repairs.
-Over the past year, the price of inputs to new construction increased by 0.9 percent.
-The price of inputs to new non-residential construction climbed 0.4 percent while the price of inputs to new residential construction rose by 1.2 percent.
-Meanwhile, the price of maintenance and repairs construction grew by 0.5 percent over the past year.
-The price of inputs to non-residential maintenance and repairs rose by 0.5 percent while the price of inputs to residential maintenance and repairs declined by increased by 0.6 percent.
-Twelve-month changes in the prices of individual building materials varied.
-The price of oriented strand board (OSB) grew by 23.8 percent, cement (5.4%), and gypsum (1.2%).
-However, the price of softwood plywood declined by 3 percent.
+The price of inputs to construction rose by 3.9 percent on a not seasonally adjusted basis over the 12 months ending in October 2017.
+This component of the Producer Price Index is made up of the price of inputs to new construction and the price of maintenance and repairs.
+Over the past year, the price of inputs to new construction increased by 3.9 percent, new non-residential construction (3.8%) and new residential construction (3.7%).
+The price of maintenance and repairs construction grew by 3.8 percent over the past year, non-residential maintenance and repairs (4.1%) and residential maintenance and repairs (3.9%).
+Meanwhile, the price of oriented strand board (OSB) grew by 16.9 percent, cement (4.5%), gypsum (8.7%) and softwood plywood (5.4%), over the past 12 months.